hamlett-neil-ur/BizStratTopicAnalysis/README.md

 <a id="Brooks2018">[Brooks2018]</a> G. Brookes, T. McEnery (2019).
 The utility of topic modelling for discourse studies: A critical evaluation.
 Discourse Studies, 21(1):3-21, https://t.ly/Tle9.

 <a id="Christensen1995">[Christensen1995]</a> C. M. Christensen, J. L. Bower (1995).
 Disruptive technologies: Catching the wave.
-Harvard Business Review, https://bityl.co/51Vz.
+Harvard Business Review, January-February 1995 https://bityl.co/51Vz.

+<a id="Christensen2015">[Christensen2015]</a> C. M. Christensen, M. E. Raynor, R. McDonald (2015).
+What Is Disruptive Innovation?
+Harvard Business Review, December 2015 https://bityl.co/51Xl.

+<a id="Coveney2016">[Coveney2016]</a> P. V. Coveney, E. R. Dougherty and R. R. Highfield (2016).
+Big data need big theory too.
+Philosophical Transactions of the Royal Statistical Society A, https://bityl.co/51Xy.

 <a id="Drucker1993">[Drucker1993]</a> P. F. Drucker (1993).
 Post-Capitalist Society, Philadelphia, PA: Routledge, https://amzn.to/3dpLbAK.

+<a id="Hamlett2019">[Hamlett2019]</a> N. A. Hamlett (2019).
+Competitive advantage based on information.
+Working paper, https://bit.ly/3fQ1XLM.

 <a id="Hamlett2020a">[Hamlett2020a]</a> N. A. Hamlett (2020).
 A natural-language-processing exploration of the thematic landscape of the field of Business Strategy, 1980-2020.
 April 2020, https://bityl.co/51Vf.